 Cooperative housing societies are part of the cooperative societies governed by the Maharashtra Cooperative Societies Act 1960, which was implemented on 26 January 1962.
 This act applies to the whole of the state of Maharashtra.
-A few amendments, like the Maharashtra Co operative Society Act 1960 Amendment 2024, were made to this act on 13 February 2013, and it came into effect on 14 February 2013.
+A few amendments, like the Maharashtra Co operative Societies Act 1960 Amendment 2024, were made to this act on 13 February 2013, and it came into effect on 14 February 2013.
+This law is also commonly known as the Maharashtra Society Act, and it works alongside the Maharashtra Co operative Societies Rules and the Maharashtra Society Bye-laws to govern how housing societies function on a day-to-day basis.
 This blog will discuss the different terms used in the act, amendments made, and the key provisions of the Maharashtra Cooperative Societies Act 1960.

 Types of Housing Societies in Maharashtra

-Under the Maharashtra Co operative Housing Societies Act housing societies in Maharashtra are classified into three main types:
+Under the Maharashtra Co operative Societies Act 1960, housing societies in Maharashtra are classified into three main types:

 1. Tenant Ownership Housing Societies